DunhamsData/Globe/README.md

 Altogether, your web page code should look like the sketch in Appendix A. These are the basics for creating a 3D globe from itinerary data.
 Read [GlobeGL documentation](https://github.com/vasturiano/globe.gl#globegl) for more examples and detailed information.

+# Usage guidelines

+## Reuse
+Our code is shared as part of an exploratory, research-driven digital humanities project.
+While certain components may be technically reusable, this repository is intended as a starting point for thinking and experimenting with methods.
+It is not intended as a general-purpose visualization library or “drop-in” toolkit for replication.

+## License
+This code is shared under an MIT License, which permits reuse and adaptation for any purpose, including commercial use, provided that attribution is included.
+We ask that users engage respectfully with the intellectual framing behind the project, especially in academic contexts.
+See the full license statement [here](LICENSE).

+## Recommended attribution for code
+Based on code and data developed by Antonio Jiménez-Mavillard for the AHRC-funded project [Dunham’s Data: Katherine Dunham and Digital Methods for Dance Historical Inquiry](http://www.dunhamsdata.org/) (AHRC AH/R012989/1, 2018-2022), PIs Harmony Bench and Kate Elswit.

+## Recommended citation for the Dunham’s Data Project as a whole
+Harmony Bench and Kate Elswit (PIs).
+Dunham’s Data: Katherine Dunham and Digital Methods for Dance History (AHRC AH/R012989/1, 2018-2022). [https://dunhamsdata.org](https://dunhamsdata.org)

 # APPENDICES
 ## APPENDIX A. Simplified web code